zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    Generated for a Modbus mask write register request.

-   :c: The connection.
+   :param c: The connection.

-   :headers: The headers for the modbus function.
+   :param headers: The headers for the modbus function.

-   :address: The memory address of the register where the masks should be applied.
+   :param address: The memory address of the register where the masks should be applied.

-   :and_mask: The value of the logical AND mask to apply to the register.
+   :param and_mask: The value of the logical AND mask to apply to the register.

-   :or_mask: The value of the logical OR mask to apply to the register.
+   :param or_mask: The value of the logical OR mask to apply to the register.

 .. zeek:id:: modbus_mask_write_register_response
    :source-code: base/bif/plugins/Zeek_Modbus.events.bif.zeek 278 278